4 minutes read

 # Keep your fast path. php artisan queue:work redis --queue=default # Also run a worker for the fallback path. php artisan queue:work database --queue=default

-Horizon example (config/horizon.php
+Horizon example (config/horizon.php)

 'supervisors' => [ 'redis' => [ 'connection' => 'redis', 'queue' => ['default'], 'balance' => 'simple', 'maxProcesses' => 5, ], 'database' => [ 'connection' => 'database', 'queue' => ['default'], 'balance' => 'simple', 'maxProcesses' => 2, ], ],

-, you still have a worker ready to process those jobs.
+This way, if pushes fall back to database, you still have a worker ready to process those jobs.

 Three practical patterns (pick one)